Grashopr-888/Taylor-Swift-Multimodal-Beat-Poetry-Generator/README.md

 1. Ensure that you have Python 3.8 or later installed on your system.
 2. Ensure that pip is installed on your system.
 3. Download the code or clone the repository to your local machine.
+4. Ensure that you have the folders containing the text data ("Data", "Midnights", "TheVault").
-4. Navigate to the directory containing the code in your terminal or command prompt.
+5. Navigate to the directory containing the code in your terminal or command prompt.
-5. Run the pip command mentioned above to install the required packages.
+6. Run the pip command mentioned above to install the required packages.
-6. Download the necessary NLTK data by running the following Python commands:
+7. Download the necessary NLTK data by running the following Python commands:
 ```
 nltk.download('brown')
 nltk.download('words')
 nltk.download('cmudict')
 ```

 # Running the Generator
 To run the program, follow these steps: